lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 When the last fragment is sent, an All-1 fragment is sent and the sender will wait for the bitmap acknowledged by the receiver.

-In Ask on error mode, the timer expiration will be considered as a positive acknowledgment.
+In Ack-on-error mode, the retransmission timer expiration will be considered as a positive acknowledgment.
 If there are no more fragments then the fragmentation is finished.

 If the sender receives a bitmap, it checks the window value.
 ACKs with the non-expected window number are discarded.
 If the window number on the received bitmap is correct, the sender compare the local bitmap with the received bitmap.
 If they are equal all the fragments sent during the window have been well received and it continues the transmission of the new window.